TylerHQZeng/BlackTulipLatte/README.md

 ### hey!
-i'm a student at the university of waterloo with interests in fullstack web development and data science
+i'm a student at the university of waterloo with interests in software development and data science